Chapter Five

 Dinah stands up and sighs, "thank you for your time, sir.
 You have no idea how much that helps."

 The room is silent, except for the occasional clinking of plates and silverware.
 None of us know what to think.
 Everything is happening so suddenly, it's so overwhelming.
-My mind keeps reeling back to just the few hours before, when we were looking for answers, I realised that just yesterday everything was normal.
+My mind keeps reeling back to just a few hours before when we were looking for answers, I realised that just yesterday everything was normal.
 We were sitting at the same table we are now, as a whole family.
-After I did my evening chores.
-After Ruby and I came home with- wait, that's why father needed the guarana seed!
-It's why father went to work early the past few days, and was acting stressed.
-It all connects, and I keep putting the pieces together.
+I did my evening chores after Ruby and I came home with- wait that's it!
+That's why Father asked for the guarana seed!
+Mr. Wright perfectly explained why Father went to work early the past few days, and why he was acting stressed.
+It all connects, and I need to keep putting the pieces together.
 The answer is there, I know it.
-I just need to find the details, and make the connections.
+I just need to find the details and make the connections.
 Maybe we can find them.
-Maybe we can be together again, and everything will go back to normal.
+Maybe we can be together again, and everything will return to normal.

 I look over to see Ruby sit back and slouch in her chair, and I roll my eyes.
 Who does Dinah think she is, trying to mother us?